 Interest rates for the term loan and revolving credit facility are based upon our leverage ratio and determined based on an index selected at our option.
 The rates range from 1.50% to 2.00% above the Eurocurrency rate for Eurocurrency-based borrowings or from 0.50% to 1.00% above the defined base rate for base rate borrowings.
 Additionally, we may borrow certain foreign currencies at rates set in the same respective range above the London interbank offered interest rates for those currencies.
 A quarterly commitment fee on the undrawn portion of the revolving credit facility is required and ranges from 0.25% to 0.35% per annum based on our leverage ratio.
-The interest rate as of February 29, 2020 was 3.31%.
+The interest rate as of May 31, 2020 was 2.06%.

 The credit facility matures on April 30, 2024, when all amounts outstanding will be due and payable in full.
 The revolving credit facility does not require amortization of principal.
-The outstanding balance of the term loan as of February 29, 2020 was \$295.4 million, with \$13.2 million due in the next 12 months.
-The term loan requires repayment of principal at the end of each fiscal quarter, beginning with the fiscal quarter ended February 29, 2020.
+The outstanding balance of the term loan as of May 31, 2020 was \$293.5 million, with \$15.1 million due in the next 12 months.
+The term loan requires repayment of principal at the end of each fiscal quarter, beginning with the fiscal quarter ended August 31, 2019.
 The principal repayment amounts are in accordance with the following schedule: (i) four payments of \$1.9 million each, (ii) four payments of \$3.8 million each, (iii) four payments of \$5.6 million each, (iv) four payments of \$7.5 million each, (v) three payments of \$9.4 million each, and (vi) the last payment is of the remaining principal amount.
 Any amounts outstanding under the term loan thereafter would be due on the maturity date.
 The term loan may be prepaid before maturity in whole or in part at our option without penalty or premium.
-As of February 29, 2020, the carrying value of the term loan approximates the fair value, based on Level 2 inputs (observable market prices in less than active markets), as the interest rate is variable over the selected interest period and is similar to current rates at which we can borrow funds.
+As of May 31, 2020, the carrying value of the term loan approximates the fair value, based on Level 2 inputs (observable market prices in less than active markets), as the interest rate is variable over the selected interest period and is similar to current rates at which we can borrow funds.

-Costs incurred to obtain our long-term debt of \$1.6 million, along with \$1.2 million of unamortized debt issuance costs related to the previous credit agreement, are recorded as debt issuance costs as a direct deduction from the carrying value of the debt liability on our condensed consolidated balance sheets as of February 29, 2020.
+Costs incurred to obtain our long-term debt of \$1.6 million, along with \$1.2 million of unamortized debt issuance costs related to the previous credit agreement, are recorded as debt issuance costs as a direct deduction from the carrying value of the debt liability on our condensed consolidated balance sheets as of May 31, 2020.
 These costs are being amortized over the term of the debt agreement using the effective interest rate method.
-Amortization expense related to the debt issuance costs of \$0.1 million for the three months ended February 29, 2020 and February 28, 2019 is recorded in interest expense on our condensed consolidated statements of operations.
+Amortization expense related to the debt issuance costs was \$0.1 million for each of the three months ended May 31, 2020 and May 31, 2019.
+Amortization expense related to the debt issuance costs was \$0.3 million and \$0.2 million for the six months ended May 31, 2020 and May 31, 2019, respectively.
+These amounts are recorded in interest expense on our condensed consolidated statements of operations.